Bill Maher Says Nothing Wrong With Calling Coronavirus ‘Chinese Virus,’ Mocks Rep. Ted Lieu

 The host then proceeded to discuss the wet markets — marketplaces where exotic animal meat is sold — in China, noting that the country has still not banned them, despite the fact that they appear to be a breeding ground for a variety of viruses that have reached and devastated the West.

-“This has nothing to do with Asian Americans and it has everything to do with.
+“This has nothing to do with Asian Americans and it has everything to do with China.
 We can’t afford the luxury anymore of non-judginess towards a country with habits that kill millions of people everywhere.”

 As The Hill notes, top Trump administration officials have similarly argued that the Chinese government needs to ban wet markets.
 Allergy and Infectious Diseases Director Anthony Fauci, who is leading the White House response to the coronavirus, recently said that such markets need to be eliminated “right away.”